elliottsj/ftw-android/README.md

 Welcome!
 This library contains a collection of utility and convenience classes that make various things easier to do on Android.
 This project is being implemented with one of my apps, but I decided to make it public as it would be useful to others.

+## Importing

+To use this library with your Android apps, you have to reference this project as a library (from Eclipse) or add it as a module (from IntelliJ).
+It cannot be compiled as a JAR because this library contains resources such as layouts that are needed.

 Classes
 =============